Manual Worker & Construction Resume Template for Site, Warehouse and Labor Roles

 Use proof of reliability instead of empty claims

-Employers do want strong work ethic, but they trust concrete signs more than adjectives.
-Show reliability through attendance, safe habits, shift readiness, physical stamina, teamwork, output, and the ability to follow instructions in busy environments.
+Employers value a strong work ethic, but they trust concrete examples more than adjectives.
+Show reliability through attendance, safe habits, shift readiness, physical stamina, teamwork, productivity, and the ability to follow instructions in busy environments.

 See Good direction